 The time to be whole is now.

 Mental and emotional health are just as important as physical health.
 They work together to create a healthy and whole person.
 The counseling relationship is one of trust, respect and open communication.
 Erica is committed to providing warm, open-minded, and non-judgmental support.
 Her talent is helping clients navigate life’s challenges and assisting them as they find the path to obtaining balance.
 Life is a journey with peaks and valleys, and when one encounters a valley, sometimes it is difficult to find a way out.
 Counseling can equip one with the strength and guidance needed to explore possibilities and experience more of life’s gifts.
 Throughout the journey, Erica will provide you with encouragement, inspiration and support to chart the path of your choice.

 Click here to sign up and complete the New Client Packet.

-Currently, all services are self-pay.
+Currently, all counseling services are self-pay in Florida.
 Insurance is not accepted.
 Any questions about specific counseling services can be submitted through the contact page.
 Teletherapy is available!